Emile de Antonio

 Emile Francisco de Antonio (May 14, 1919 – December 15, 1989) was an American director and producer of documentary films, usually detailing political, social, and counterculture events circa 1960s–1980s.
-He has been referred to by Randolph Lewis as, "…the most important political filmmaker in the United States during the Cold War."
+Randolph Lewis referred to him as "...the most important political filmmaker in the United States during the Cold War."

 Early life

 De Antonio was born in 1919 in the coal-mining town of Scranton, Pennsylvania.
 His father, Emilio de Antonio, an Italian immigrant, fostered the lifelong interests of Antonio by passing on his own love for philosophy, classical literature, history and the arts.
 He attended Harvard University alongside future president John F. Kennedy.
 Despite this, de Antonio was familiar with the working class experience, making his living at various points in his life as a peddler, a book editor, and the captain of a river barge (among other duties).
 He would later go on to make a film about Kennedy's assassination called Rush to Judgment (1966), an early rebuttal of the Warren Report.